ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

     In the example above, we assume you have created `htcondor_submit` and `htcondor_output` folders.
 The first is used to store the `job.submit` and  `wrapper.sh` files, and the second stores the `stdout` and `stderr` from the main job.

-We recommend saving the `htcondor_submit` and `htcondor_output` folders within the same `exp_folder_pat` directory where the `data` folder (explained in the Folder Structure section) is located.
+We recommend saving the `htcondor_submit` and `htcondor_output` folders within the same `exp_folder_path` directory where the `data` folder is located (see section [Folder Structure](#folder-structure)).

 #### Monitoring Dask Workers (HTCondor + GPU)

-If this is your first time using Dask on the PIC server, you must manually launch an empty Dask cluster via the Jupyter dashboard to ensure correct functionality.
-If you're running the main job on HTCondor with GPU, you can monitor the Dask workers through Jupyter following these steps:
+If this is your first time using Dask on the PIC server, you must manually launch an empty Dask cluster via the Jupyter dashboard (located in the left sidebar on the PIC Jupyter interface) to ensure correct functionality.
+If you're running the main job on HTCondor with GPU, you can monitor the
+Dask workers through Jupyter following these steps:

    1. Open the Jupyter interface on a GPU node.